jbarratt/rpsls/README.md

 ## TODO

-* create Player ID concept for the frontend to handle the idle disconnects meaning who knows who is who connection -> player{gameid, uid}
 * javascript hello world (send a message from node)
 * FE hello world (send a message on click)
 * do integration test